 Now, unfortunately, not all of your clients are in favor of this.
 In fact, most of businesses are too chicken shit (oooh, he said the “S” word) to be bold in their advertising.
 These don’t usually last unless they are big enough to absorb the loss and have a system that otherwise gets them business without the advertising.

 The best way to get someone’s attention is to say something that rocks them out of their seats.
 Maybe it’s something they don’t know.
 Maybe it’s something shocking.
+Maybe it’s something that makes them curious.
+Maybe it’s about something NEW.
 Maybe it’s something competitors are afraid to write about…etc.

-If your client is of the chicken shit variety, you either need to educate them out of their chicken shitness (yeah, I know, it’s not a real word, I just invented it) or do what I suggest in my reply to the guy in the Facebook group… which is this:
+If your client is of this variety, you either need to educate them out of their ways or do what I suggest in my reply to the guy in the Facebook group… which is this: